-This Consortium Agreement model is created for projects which will be governed by a Horizon Europe Model Grant Agreement (MGA) under Horizon Europe, i.e. notably "Research and Innovation Actions" and "Innovation Actions".
+This Consortium Agreement model is created for projects which will be governed by the General Horizon Europe Model Grant Agreement or by the Horizon Europe Lump Sum Model Grant Agreement for collaborative projects, i.e. notably "Research and Innovation Actions" and "Innovation Actions".
 A use for other types of projects will likely require adaptations.

-The new DESCA model addresses the features of Horizon Europe.
+The new DESCA model addresses the features of Horizon Europe Actual Cost Grants and Lump Sum Grants.
 Following the feedback of many stakeholders, the explicit aim of the update for Horizon Europe was to adapt where necessary and to keep the continuity of the DESCA 2020 text where possible.